Services -> Technical documentation -> Cosmetics ->

 New labelling requirements of the UK Cosmetic Regulation

-The majority of the labelling requirements and mandatory elements under the new UK Cosmetic law will be the same as those under the EU law.
+The majority of the labelling requirements and mandatory elements under the new UK Cosmetic law are the same as those under the EU law.
 However:

-- One of the new requirements under the UK Regulation will be that the country of origin must be stated on the label for all products manufactured outside of the UK, for ex.
+- One of the new requirements under the UK Regulation is that the country of origin must be stated on the label for all products manufactured outside of the UK, for ex.
 Made in EU is not compliant.

 *Please note that ONLY ONE RP’s details can be included on a given label.
 It is not possible to print a single label with both your EU and UK RP’s details on it, to be used in both markets.
-In order to update the label during the transition period and prepare towards 31 December, 2020, companies that are selling on both markets may choose to label both the UK and the EU-27 RP addresses, highlighting the current RP address.
+In order to update the label during the transition period, companies that are selling on both markets may choose to label both the UK and the EU-27 RP addresses, highlighting the current RP address.
 The requirement to add and underline your UK RP to the label is applicable as of 1 January, 2021, however, with a transition period of 2 years for an EU-compliant label that already has a EU RP affixed.